Consensys/doc.web3signer/docs/index.md

 :::

-Web3Signer is an open-source signing service developed under the Apache 2.0 license and written in Java.
+Web3Signer is an open-source remote signing service developed under the Apache 2.0 license and written in Java.

 ## What can you do with Web3Signer?